Norman Lear Hints That Original ‘All In The Family,’ ‘Jeffersons’ Stars Could Turn Up For Live TV Special

 — VANITY FAIR (@VanityFair) May 21, 2019

-Norman Lear admitted that he never planned to revive All in the Family or The Jeffersons but that Jimmy Kimmel talked him into it.
+Norman Lear admitted that he never planned to revive All in the Family or The Jeffersons, but Jimmy Kimmel talked him into it.
 As for why these particular sitcoms were picked—Lear, 96, is the man behind everything from Sanford and Son to Maude— the producer said, “All in the Family is where it all started, and The Jeffersons is the longest-running of those shows.”

 Of the two episodes that will ultimately be showcased, Lear said they “complement each other nicely” and “will resonate very topically.”
 ABC’s Rob Mills told Forbes that the scripts will remain the same, with nothing changed or “updated” for today’s political and social climate.

-In another throwback, Mills revealed that that the set designers who created the original sets for All in the Family and The Jeffersons have returned for this special event.
-ABC also brought in veteran sitcom director James Burrows, who has directed over 1000 episodes of television, including episodes of The Mary Tyler Moore Show, Cheers, and Frasier.
+In another throwback, Mills revealed that that the designers who created the original sets for All in the Family and The Jeffersons have returned for this special event.
+ABC also brought in veteran sitcom director James Burrows, who has directed over 1,000 episodes of television, including episodes of The Mary Tyler Moore Show, Cheers, and Frasier.

-For the live special, Woody Harrelson and Marisa Tomei will play Archie and Edith Bunker and Jamie Foxx and Wanda Sykes take on the roles as George and Louise Jefferson.
+For the live special, Woody Harrelson and Marisa Tomei will play Archie and Edith Bunker, and Jamie Foxx and Wanda Sykes take on the roles as George and Louise Jefferson.
 Deadline reports that the All in the Family reboot will also feature Ellie Kemper in Struthers’ role as Archie and Edith Bunker’s daughter Gloria Stivic, and Will Ferrell as George and Louise’s neighbor and friend, Tom Willis.
 The cast also includes Justina Machado, Kerry Washington, Jackee Harry, Anthony Anderson, and more.

 Live in Front of a Studio Audience: Norman Lear’s All in the Family and The Jeffersons airs May 22 at 8 p.m. on ABC.